 NET WORTH: $1.88 billion

-FUNDING AREAS: Education, Science & Medicine, Human Services & Economic Opportunity, Nutrition & Health, Justice & Human Rights, Arts, Environment, International
+FUNDING AREAS: Education, Science & Medicine, Human Services & Economic Opportunity, Arts & Culture, Nutrition & Health, Other Causes

 BACKGROUND: Zegar was born to a Jewish family of modest means in New York.
-His mother was a musical comedy performer and opera singer, his father a subway conductor.
-He attended Long Island University and then NYU for a masters in computer science.
+His mother was a musical comedy performer and opera singer and his father was a subway conductor.
+He graduated from Long Island University and earned a masters degree in computer science from New York University.
 While working at Salomon Brothers, he met Michael Bloomberg, who offered Zegar an ownership stake in the financial data company he was starting.
 Zegar headed up software development for the company that would become Bloomberg LP.
 Merryl Snow Zegar is a graduate of the University of Connecticut and earned a J.D. degree from Fordham University.
 She has worked as an attorney and an administrative law judge in New York City.

 ARTS & CULTURE: Merryl Snow Zegar serves on the boards of New York’s Lower East Side Tenement Museum and the Santa Barbara Center for Performing Arts.
-The couple also supports the Museum of the City of New York, National Museum of African American History and Culture, Little Orchestra Society/Orpheon, Figure Skating in Harlem and the National Parks Conservation Association.
+The couple also supports the Museum of the City of New York, National Museum of African American History and Culture, the Little Orchestra Society, Figure Skating in Harlem and the National Parks Conservation Association.